hyron-group/reference/addons-development/build-addons.md

 \[ experiment \]

 Addons is a very simple and powerful feature.
-It allows you to customize and extend the hyron framework.
-By allowing access to resources that are managed from the ModuleManager class ( base of hyron ) via this scope
+It allows you to customize and extend Hyron framework.
+By allowing access to resources that are managed from the ModuleManager class ( base of Hyron ) via this scope

 ## Declaration syntax